 Since we are a small organisation, with little intrinsic resilience, it seems prudent to retain a low tolerance level.
-We are currently in a period of turnover and internal churn, with some knowledge gaps, and IfQ related work ongoing until September.
-Turnover is also variable, and so this risk will be retained on the risk register, and will continue to receive ongoing management attention.
+We are currently in a period of turnover and internal churn, with some knowledge gaps, and data submission and migration work ongoing.
+As a result, the tolerance level for this risk was raised from 6 to 12 at CMG in May.
+And in September, CMG raised the risk level in recognition of the additional impact of organisational change.